-- Know and follow playground rules. - Use the playground equipment correctly and safely.

-- Share and take turns using playground equipment (swings, balls, hopscotch, etc.) - Use appropriate words and actions. - Be team players. - Remain within sight of the playground monitor and within the playground boundaries. - Ask a playground monitor to retrieve balls or equipment outside the playground - Not pick up or throw things on the playground. - Use "Rock, Paper, Scissors" to resolve conflicts. - Re-enter the building during recess only with permission from the playground monitor. - Line up at signal.
+- Know and follow playground rules. - Use the playground equipment correctly and safely. - Share and take turns using playground equipment (swings, balls, jump ropes, etc.) - Use appropriate words and actions. - Be team players. - Remain within sight of the playground monitor and within the playground boundaries. - Ask a playground monitor to retrieve balls or equipment outside the playground - Not pick up or throw things on the playground. - Use "Rock, Paper, Scissors" to resolve conflicts. - Re-enter the building during recess only with permission from the playground monitor. - Line up quickly and quietly at signal in preparation to re-enter the building.